How to Build and Implement a Change Management Model [UPDATED]

 Step 1.
 Define and outline the change activities.

-Ask yourself, what do we have to do to adopt or roll out the change?
+Ask yourself, what must we do to adopt or roll out the change?
 What are these tasks and activities?
 Who will own them?

 Step 2.
 Communicate the change.